google/devops-governance/README.md

   - Specify where the pipeline configuration file resides
   - Configure variables to pass relevant information to GCP to genrate short-lived tokens

-[examples/guardrails](/examples/guardrails) section covers different CICD tools and how to leverage Workload Identity Federation between each tool and Google Cloud.
+[examples/guardrails](/examples/guardrails) section covers different CICD tools and how to leverage Workload Identity Federation.

 ## Supported Platforms